Stelath/Squarez/README.md

 # Squarez
-A game where you play as a square and shoot stuff
+A game where you play as a square and shoot stuff!